 So, what was I doing everyday?

-This questioned bothered me for a few years, but with the help of my friend and prominent psychologist, Rober Biswas-Diener, I realized that I had been teaching women to change their bodies by teaching them how to build self-worth by teaching them how to do self-care.
-To refine that a bit further, I started to say, "I teach health and fat loss through self care."
+This questioned bothered me for a few years, but with the help of my friend and prominent psychologist, Robert Biswas-Diener, I realized that I had been teaching women to change their bodies by teaching them how to build self-worth by teaching them how to do self-care.
+To refine that a bit further, I started to say, "I teach women to use mindfulness to take better care of themselves."

 Once I realized this, things started to get even more amazing in a hurry because I also realized that weight loss and health are just small parts of the awesomeness that can be created in a life with a broader self-care practice.